-Internal Audit evaluates internal controls on the basis of the COSO 2013 framework and tools and in compliance with the code of conduct of the Institute of Internal Auditors ("IIA").
+Internal Audit evaluates internal controls on the basis of the COSO framework and tools and in compliance with the code of conduct of the Institute of Internal Auditors ("IIA").
 Since May 2012, Internal Audit has a charter which governs its operating procedures.
 This charter has been approved by the audit committee.
 Finally, in June 2013, Internal Audit was certified by IFACI/IIA.

-Internal Audit planning has been based on a five-year cycle since 2014.
+Internal Audit planning was based on a three-year cycle to ensure the regular review of all entities.
+From 2014, audit planning will be based on a five-year cycle.
 The Group's significant entities are reviewed every year.
 Priorities are established based on current operations and the supposed level of risk.
 The annual internal audit plan is defined by the Corporate Internal Audit department, approved by the E-Com and presented to the Audit Committee.